j-white/correlator/README.md

     ./sbin/start-master.sh
     ./sbin/start-slave.sh spark://$HOSTNAME:7077

-You should now be able to access http://127.0.0.1:8080/, make sure you have a worker registered.
+You should now be able to access http://127.0.0.1:8080/.
+Make sure you have a worker registered.